 - 1 tbsp chia seeds

 - Pure maple syrup to taste

-Mash strawberries with a fork or throw in a blender to get desired consistency.
+Mash strawberries with a fork or throw them in a blender to get the desired consistency.
 In a jar, mix strawberries with chia seeds, water and pure maple syrup to achieve desired sweetness.
 Store in the refrigerator overnight to allow to gel.

 Nutrients per serving (1 cup chia strawberry jam): Calories: 169, total fat: 5g, sat. fat: 0g, polyunsaturated fat: 0g, carbs: 31g, fiber: 8g, sugars: 19g, protein: 3g, sodium: 7mg, cholesterol: 0mg